GuyInTux/gami-ccount_v1.0.0/README.md

 Some key features include:
 <br>
 <br>
-👉The ability to upload custom question sets (Check the attached question set template for reference!) <br>
+👉Customize question pool (Check the attached question set template for reference!) <br>
+👉Login & Register your user Account for High Score Records <br>
 👉Cool BGM and SFX <br>
 👉Multiplayer Leaderboard <br>
 👉..and many more! <br>